Paul Simon has added 2018 tour dates for North America, being called "Homeward Bound, The Farewell Tour."

 In 1993, the singer played a "Farewell" concert in 1993 with Art Garfunkel.
 Ten years later, the two were touring the world again.
 Take the word "Farewell" with a grain of salt, as Simon has said he will continue playing some concerts, especially for charitable causes, but his days touring the world are numbered.
 Scroll below the tour dates on this page for his full statement to fans.

 Updated on March 12, 2018: Another batch of tour dates have been added, happening from May to September.
 Stay tuned to this page when additional information becomes available.

 When do Paul Simon 2018 tour tickets go on sale and what is the presale code?

-The general public on-sale begins as early as February 9, 2018.
+For the new dates, the general public on-sale begins as early as March 17, 2018.

 In an interview with The New York Times in 2016, Simon talked about the end of his road as a musician.
 While these concerts are being called a farewell, Simon will continue performing in a limited fashion.
 Earlier today, he left the following statement on his website:

 I’ve often wondered what it would feel like to reach the point where I’d consider bringing my performing career to a natural end.
 Now I know: it feels a little unsettling, a touch exhilarating, and something of a relief.

 I love making music, my voice is still strong, and my band is a tight, extraordinary group of gifted musicians.
 I think about music constantly.
 Sadly, we lost our lead guitarist and my friend of 30 years, Vincent N’guini, who died last December.
 His loss is not the only reason I’ve decided to stop touring, but it is a contributing factor.
 Mostly, though, I feel the travel and time away from my wife and family takes a toll that detracts from the joy of playing.
 I’d like to leave with a big Thank You to the many folks around the world who’ve come out to watch me play over the last 50 years.